-Y’all, this city is brimming with amazing museums!
+Tampa’s sprawl of marvelous museums is a major lure for new residents and visitors.
 From the Florida Museum of Photographic Art, to the Tampa Bay History Center, there is an exhibit to suit all curiosities.
-On Saturday, September 18, you can visit several of the area’s best museums for free!
+On Saturday, September 17, you can visit several of the area’s best museums for free!

 Florida Museum of Photographic Arts